Convergences of looptrees coded by excursions: Tree, looptree, and vernation tree coded by an excursion

-\begin{remark} The triangular inequality for $\dtree$ will become clearer later.
-Indeed, we will prove with Theorem \ref{J_prop} that there exists a continuous excursion $g$ with $g(0)=0$ such that $\dtree[f]=\dclas[g]$, where $\dclas$ is the classical tree pseudo-distance defined by (\ref{classical_tree_distance}).
-In fact, Marzouk defines the same pseudo-distance $\dtree$ as such in \cite{marzouk_similaire}. \end{remark}
+\begin{remark} The triangular inequality for $\dtree$ will become even clearer later.
+Indeed, we will prove with Theorem~\ref{J_prop} that there exists a continuous excursion $g$ with $g(0)=0$ such that $\dtree[f]=d_g$, where $d_g$ is the classic tree pseudo-distance defined by (\ref{classical_tree_distance}).
+In fact, Marzouk~\cite{marzouk_similaire} defines the same pseudo-distance $\dtree$ as such. \cq \end{remark}